ShreyaPatel20063/ShreyaPatel20063/README.md

 - 👋 Hi, I’m @ShreyaPatel20063
-- 👀 I’m interested in exploring different technologies.
+- 👀 I’m interested in exploring different Backend technologies.
-- 🌱 I’m currently learning PHP (Back-end), JAVA.
+- 🌱 I’m currently learning Backend Development.
-- 💞️ I’m looking to collaborate on different Java projects in near 4 5 months
+- 💞️ I’m looking to collaborate on different Backend Projects working with different tech-stack
-- 📫 How to reach me on Instagram - shreya_patel_2063

 <!---
 ShreyaPatel20063/ShreyaPatel20063 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.